s-b-repo/IoT-Annihilator/README.md

     python annolitor.py --proxy --proxy-file proxies.txt

-🛑 Warning: Use at Your Own Risk
+🛑 Warning: Use at Your Own Risk🛑

 IoT Annolitor doesn’t care about limits, but maybe you should.
-This tool is for educational purposes only—don’t be stupid.
+This tool is for educational purposes and illegal reasons only—don’t be stupid.

 IoT Annolitor: Because some devices were made to be broken